 By default, your NPS Survey will show to 5% of all of your current active users on a given day on all domains that have Appcues installed and on any URL path of those domains.
 Your survey will also show once every 60 days after they have visited at least 5 pages of your site, OR after 7 days from when they click on “Ask Me Later”.

-These settings can be changed to match a frequency cycle and the audience segment that makes sense to your product.
+These settings can be changed to match a frequency cycle and the audience segment that makes sense to your product (within some limitations mentioned below).
 Ideally, you’ll want to sample the most general audience on a rolling basis and responses should be spread out within each survey cycle.

 Where will the survey appear?
 (Domain and URL)